boynux/boynux.github.com/_posts/2015-05-11-advanced-docker-networking.md

     $ sudo ip netns exec $DPID ip addr add "172.16.0.10/24" dev eth1
     $ sudo ip netns exec $DPID ip rout add "172.16.0.10" dev eth1 scope link

-`127.16.0.10/24` is the IP I set for this interface and I named it `eth1`.
-If all above commands where successful you can check to see if this new NIC is actually attached to your container?
+`127.16.0.10/24` is the IP I set for this interface and I name it `eth1`.
+If all of the above commands executed successfuy you can check to see if this new NIC is actually attached to your container?

     $ sudo docker exec $DID ip addr